COVID-19 Testing: What Parents Need to Know

 Tests at our Hospital

-The Laboratory at Children’s Hospital Los Angeles is using the CDC-EUA assay.
-“Many labs don’t have the technology to run these tests,” Dr. Bender says.
+The Laboratory at Children’s Hospital Los Angeles is using a number of RT-PCR assays that the Food and Drug Administration (FDA) have authorized for emergency use (EUA).
+One of the primary tests that is used is the CDC-EUA PCR assay.
+“Many labs still don’t have the technology to run these tests,” Dr. Bender says.
 “Our lab is very advanced, and we were one of the first to bring this testing online.
 This is a testament to the amazing work of our clinical lab.”
-Results are ready in less than 24 hours, and even more rapid systems are being implemented soon.
+Results are typically ready in less than 24 hours.

-The CHLA lab is also developing a COVID-19 antibody test that can check for past infection.
-This test will be available shortly.
-The test looks at antibodies and can help determine past COVID-19 infection.
+The CHLA lab has also implemented a COVID-19 antibody test that can check for past infection.
+It is currently available for ordering by physicians who deem it medically important to determine past infection.

 Should my child be tested?

-In the vast majority of cases, children don’t need to be tested.
+In the vast majority of cases, children still don’t need to be tested.
 Children with COVID-19 typically only have mild cold symptoms, instead of the more serious illness seen in adults.
 One benefit of testing is to inform the child and parent of the infection, which may help prevent further transmission.
+The need for testing is a discussion you should have with your pediatrician.

 If a child has more severe symptoms—persistent high fever, trouble breathing and not eating or drinking well—call your pediatrician.
 “I would encourage parents to reach out to their pediatrician first,” he says.
 “But if it’s severe and the child is getting worse, then you need to go to an emergency department.”